Sustainable marketing is no longer ‘just a trend’ that companies can choose to follow.

 What does it mean?

-To remind ourselves: the concept of sustainable marketing includes three practices – environmental, economic, social.
+In order to remind ourselves: the concept of sustainable marketing includes three practices – environmental, economic, social.

-According to Shopify, greenwashing is done by marketers that try to capitalize on the growing number of green consumers.
+Hence, according to Shopify, greenwashing is done by marketers that try to capitalize on the growing number of green consumers.

-In promoting products that aren’t technically green, they contribute to the heightened scepticism among consumers.
+As a result, in promoting products that aren’t technically green, they contribute to the heightened scepticism among consumers.

 Examples of Greenwashing: